Leroy, Saskatchewan

-Leroy is a town in the province of Saskatchewan, Canada.
+Leroy is a town in the Canadian province of Saskatchewan.

-From 1905 to 1913 the area, now known as LeRoy, was a Local Improvement District.
+From 1905 to 1913 the area now known as LeRoy was a Local Improvement District.
 In 1913 the Local Improvement District was constituted as the Rural Municipality of Roach #339, as meetings were held at the home of James Roach.
 In 1914, it became the RM of Ayr #339, containing the Bogend Post Office, established in 1905, and Bogend School in 1907.

 In August 1919 a Canadian Pacific Railway (CPR) blueprint showed the crossing of the proposed rail line to be built through the RM, so planning began for a town in that RM in the same year.
 The area was named Bogend and on January 21, 1920 it was renamed LeRoy.
 LeRoy was incorporated as a village on December 5, 1922.
 In March 1963 proclamation received declaring LeRoy a town.

 Sports and recreation

 The LeRoy Memorial Arena is home to the Leroy Braves of the Long Lake Hockey League.
-Leroy also has a curling rink, ball diamonds nearby, and golf at the reginal park, amongst other activities.
+Leroy also has a curling rink, ball diamonds nearby, and golf at the regional park, amongst other activities.
 Four miles south of town is Jansen Lake and to the east are the Quill Lakes.